rll/rllab/docs/user/gym_integration.rst

 Integrating with OpenAI Gym
 ===========================

-`OpenAI Gym <https://gym.openai.com/>`_ is a recently released reinforcement learning toolkit that contains a wider range of environments, and it also features an online scoreboard.
-We provide a wrapper to run algorithms in rllab on environments from OpenAI Gym, as well as submitting the results to the scoreboard.
+`OpenAI Gym <https://gym.openai.com/>`_ is a recently released reinforcement learning toolkit that contains a wide range of environments and an online scoreboard. rllab now provides a wrapper to run algorithms in rllab on environments from OpenAI Gym, as well as submitting the results to the scoreboard.
 The example script in :code:`examples/trpo_gym.py` provides a simple example of training an agent on the :code:`Pendulum-v0` environment.
 The content of the file is as follows:

 .. code-block:: python